Skip to content

 Short answers, pulled from the story.

-How did Lorenzo de' Medici die and when did this event occur?
+How did Lorenzo de' Medici rule Florence?